eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 - Increased burden on rule authors and rule reviewers to manually detect issues that better tests could have caught
 - Reduced quality of the ESLint plugin ecosystem

-In addition, there are a few issues particularly around testing rule suggestions:

-- It's easy to forget to assert what suggestions a test case produces, or that a test case produces no assertions
-- It's inconvenient to have to add `suggestions: []` to every single invalid test case that does not produce suggestions, in order to assert that they don't produce suggestions
-- Suggestions are a newer feature, and many existing test cases may not have been updated to test newly-added suggestions

 To address these issues, we should automatically detect critical areas of missing test coverage from the rule test runner itself, and enforce that rule tests cover these areas.

 The new assertions will fill in gaps and address inconsistencies in the existing rule test runner assertions.